vallabhshevate15/kotlin/README.md

       inner@ while(condition) {
             // code
             if(break condition) {
-               break@outer //'break @outer' is also allowed.
-Similarly with 'continue' }
+               break@outer //'break @outer' is also allowed i.e. with a space }
+            if(continue condition) {
+               continue@outer //'continue @outer' is also allowed i.e. with a space }
       }
 }